suryajeetlondhe/flutter_interview_questions/README.md

 Widgets are the foundation of a Flutter app, allowing developers to create beautiful and responsive UIs easily! 🚀

 ---
+7.Difference Between Stateless Widget and Stateful Widget in Flutter
+---

-7) Difference Between Stateless Widget and Stateful Widget in Flutter 🔹 Stateless Widget – A widget that does not change once built.
+   🔹 Stateless Widget – A widget that does not change once built.
 It is immutable and only updates when its parent widget changes.
 Suitable for static content like text, icons, and images.
    Example: